nycjay/ai-commit-msg/README.md

 - **pkg/config**: Configuration management using Viper
 - **pkg/key**: API key management with cross-platform credential store support
 - **pkg/git**: Git operations and diff processing
-- **pkg/ai**: Claude AI integration
+- **pkg/ai**: LLM provider integration

 ### Configuration System

-The configuration system (in `pkg/config`) uses the [Viper](https://github.com/spf13/viper) library to provide a flexible and powerful configuration experience:
+The configuration system uses the [Viper](https://github.com/spf13/viper) library to provide a flexible configuration experience:

 - **Multiple sources**: Configuration can come from files, environment variables, and command-line flags
 - **Automatic binding**: Environment variables are automatically mapped to configuration fields
 - **Persistence**: Configuration can be saved to disk for future sessions
-- **Thread-safety**: All access to configuration is protected by mutexes
-- **XDG compliance**: Configuration files respect the XDG Base Directory Specification

 ### Credential Management

-The key management system (in `pkg/key`) provides secure storage of API keys:
+The key management system provides secure storage of API keys:

 - **Platform detection**: Automatically detects the platform and uses the appropriate credential store
-- **macOS support**: Uses the macOS Keychain via the `security` command-line tool
+- **macOS support**: Uses the macOS Keychain
-- **Windows support**: Uses the Windows Credential Manager via the `wincred` package
+- **Windows support**: Uses the Windows Credential Manager
 - **Environment fallback**: Falls back to environment variables when credential store is unavailable
-- **Secure input**: Reads API keys without echoing them to the terminal

-## Tips for best results
+## Tips for Best Results

 1. Stage only related changes together for more focused commit messages
+2. Use the `-cc` or `-ccc` flags for more detailed commit messages
-2. For large changes, consider breaking them into smaller, logical commits
+3. For large changes, consider breaking them into smaller, logical commits
-3. Use the `-cc` or `-ccc` flags when making small but significant changes
-4. Use the edit option to refine messages when needed

 ## License